SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 ~~~
 {: .language-python}

-One of the advantages of an IDE like PyCharm is support for things like type annotations.
+One of the advantages of an intelligent editor like VSCode is support for things like type annotations.
 If you try to use an annotated function with arguments of a different type, we should see a highlighted complaint.

 To see how type annotations actually behave in practice, lets write another, very simple, function: